Walks in Cornwall

 A walk along the Roseland coast and creeks opposite St Mawes, passing the preserved fort and Fraggle Rock lighthouse on St Anthony Head and the golden sandy beaches of Molunan.

-A circular countryside walk past the nature reserve at Ventongimps and the engine house of West Chyverton mine, with sampling opportunities at both Callestick Farm, where you can see the ice cream being made, and Healey's Cyder Farm, where there is also a museum and tours.
+A circular countryside walk past the nature reserve at Ventongimps and the engine house of West Chyverton mine, with refreshment opportunities at both Callestick Farm, where you can see the ice cream being made, and Healey's Cyder Farm who offer tours and tasting.

 A circular walk along the coast between the golden sandy beaches of Chapel Porth and Trevaunance Cove at St Agnes via the iconic engine houses of Wheal Coates, perched above the breakers.